jrgdiaz/apple-ble-spoof-poc/README.md

 # apple-ble-spoof-poc

-A simple Apple BLE Spoof PoC implemented with Scapy.
+Apple BLE Spoof PoC implemented with Scapy.

 In the news: